Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/07-Activities.md

 Below is a list of activities that come available with the Pioreactor.
 Activities can be added with plugins, as well.
 [Read more about using plugins](/user-guide/using-community-plugins).

 - **Stirring**: this starts the stirring in the Pioreactor.
 After starting stirring, you can change the stirring speed in the Settings tab.
 The default stirring speed can be changed in the configuration.
+We recommend keeping the stirring range of 150 RPM to 600 RPM.

 - **Optical density**: this turns on the system that measures culture density.
 Readings will start to populate the _Experiment Overview_ page.
 It's useful to inspect the first few minutes of readings to ensure things look okay (ex: nothing appears too wild, stirring is not too fast or slow, etc.).